 Library patrons who present appropriate identification may borrow books and other circulating materials for the normal loan periods as indicated below.
 For Franklin Pierce students, faculty, staff, a valid university ID is sufficient.
 Students at Graduate & Professional Studies campuses need an ID, available from the administrative office of your local center and activated by emailing firstname.lastname@example.org the following information: your name, address, telephone number, GPS Campus or program, and your barcode number.
 NHCUC members must present a valid ID from their own institutions.
 Guest borrowers must present their DiPietro Library card; or, in the first instance, a valid local driver's license or proof of residency and ConVal students need to present their current school ID card..

 Obtaining a Library Card

-A Library card is issued on an annual basis, June 1 – May 31 at the Circulation Desk.
+A Library card is issued to our guest borrowers on an annual basis, June 1 – May 31 at the Circulation Desk.

 Residents of Jaffrey and Rindge and current ConVal students may apply for guest borrowing privileges at no charge.

 Residents from other towns may purchase an annual guest membership, $30.00/year for an individual or $50.00/year for a family.
 The fee will be pro-rated from October 1 – January 31, $20 for an individual, $30 for a family and from February 1 – May 31, $10 for an individual and $20 for a family.
 Payment is cash or a check only.

 The applicant provides staff the required identification and payment if any, and is asked to read and complete a one-page application.
 A staff member will process the application and provide the library card and a brochure of services for guest borrowers.

 Items from the circulating collection include books, DVDs, Videogames, audio and music CDs.
 Reference materials, special collections items, and periodicals do not circulate